jebalirami7/Spring-Project/README.md

 ### Installation Steps

-Provide instructions for setting up the project locally.
+Provide instructions for setting up the project locally .

 1. Clone the repository.
 2. Navigate to the `client` directory.